 Miayam

 A blog site to store thoughts and ideas.
 Built and designed solely by yours truly.
-It stays being true to itself.
+It stays true to itself.
 An entity that is an inhabitant of the web.
-HTML, CSS, JavaScript and everything in between bundled together.
+HTML, CSS, JavaScript, and everything in between bundled together.
 It's ugly, brutal, a dead simple site, a sore to the eyes, but having no more than is really needed.

 Table of Contents